-I took a journalism course at Cambrian College in Sudbury, Ontario and considered entering the program, but instead I returned to Laurentian University and changed my degree to English.
+I took a journalism course at Cambrian College in Sudbury, Ontario and considered entering the program.
+In fact, my professors encouraged to do so.
+Instead, I returned to Laurentian University and changed my degree to English.

 Along the way, I wrote and published short stories, winning several contests.
 I also wrote a monthly humour column for a local publication for three years.
 In 2003, I placed second in the 7th Annual Erma Bombeck Writing Competition out of 1,100 entries from 48 states and 21 countries.
 I was the only non-American to place in this contest to that point.